oauth-wg/oauth-sd-jwt-vc/draft-terbu-sd-jwt-vc.md

 following claims are used within the Holder Binding JWT:

 * `nonce`
     * REQUIRED.
-String value used to associate a transaction with a Verifier with a Holder Binding JWT, and to mitigate replay attacks.
+String value used to associate a transaction between a Verifier an a Holder, and to mitigate replay attacks.
 The value is passed through unmodified from the Verifier to the Holder Binding JWT.
 Sufficient entropy MUST be present in the `nonce` values used to prevent attackers from guessing values.
 * `aud`
     * REQUIRED.
-The intended recipient of the Holder Binding JWT which is typically the Verifier.  value  See [@!RFC7519] for more information.
+The intended recipient of the Holder Binding JWT which is typically the Verifier.
+See [@!RFC7519] for more information.
 * `iat`
     * REQUIRED.
 The time of issuance of the Holder Binding JWT.
 See [@!RFC7519] for more information.